-We offer this plant at a very reasonable price in order to encourage its widespread planting.
+We offer this plant in order to encourage its widespread planting.
 When you grow Salvia verticillata, you help us help the honeybees and other beneficial insects pollinating gardens.

 (Stem Clasping Violet Sage) Like a candelabra lit up with whorls of violet blossoms, the erect, branching flower spikes of Salvia amplexicaulis make this native of Southeastern Europe shine.
 On the Grecian island of Thassos, it brightens areas near the beach.